sunfounder/10.1-touch-screen/docs/source/3d_print_support.rst

 3D-printed Touch Screen Support
 ==================================

 If you need to place the touch screen more conveniently, you can use a 3D printer to print a support.

-The 3D printer file is on our official website WIKI: http://wiki.sunfounder.cc/index.php?title=File:Stand.zip, Installation process is shown as follow.
+The 3D printer file: :download:`Stand <download/Stand.zip>`

+Installation process are shown as follow.

 **Step 1**